ctbarna/npmap.js/README.md

 Take a look in the `examples` directory.
 Again, not much there at the moment, but lots of examples coming soon.

-Each example has two versions, an "api" version and a "bootstrap" version.
-This is because there are two different ways to use NPMap.js:
+Each example that is there has two versions: An "api" version and a "bootstrap" version.
+This reflects the different ways NPMap.js can be used:

-- If you have control of the web page you are embedding the map into and you are want a more traditional way of building your map, you should include npmap.js, along with the required CSS files, in your web page and then build the map using the API.
+1) If you have control of the web page you are embedding the map into and want to build your map with a traditional API, you should manually include `npmap.js`, along with the required CSS files, in your HTML and then build the map using the API.
-- If, however, you want a simplified way of building a web map and/or don't have control over the web page you are embedding your map into, you should create a config object and then load "npmap-bootstrap.js" into your web page dynamically.
+2) If you want a simplified way of building your map and/or don't have control over the web page you are embedding your map into, you should create a config object and then load `npmap-bootstrap.js` into your web page dynamically.
+The bootstrap script will take care of loading all the JavaScript and CSS dependencies for you.

 [![Build Status](https://travis-ci.org/nationalparkservice/npmap.js.png)](https://travis-ci.org/nationalparkservice/npmap.js)